Nick Jr. (UK & Ireland): Noggin/Nick Jr. on TMF/Viva

-Noggin started broadcasting on 30 January 2006, the first international feed of Noggin (excluding the former vintage block on Nick Jr. which only had the name in common).
+Noggin started broadcasting on 30 January 2006, the first international feed of Noggin (excluding the block on Nick Jr. which only had the name in common).
 It was a children's television slot broadcast on TMF from 07:00 to 09:00 daily.
 It showed a selection of Nick Jr shows and often promoted the main channels to viewers with only Freeview and therefore were not subscribed to Nick Jr..

-Nick Jr on TMF had replaced the strand Noggin on 25 September 2006, but its programming remained identical.
-It is unknown why the rebrand happened, but it may have been to consolidate the brand after the launch of Nick Jr. 2.
+Nick Jr on TMF had replaced Noggin on the block on 25 September 2006, but its programming remained identical.
+Reasons for the rebrand are unknown, but was likely done to consolidate the brand after the launch of Nick Jr. 2.
 It used the same ident and presentation package as its main sister channel, Nick Jr. Moose and Zee's segments were removed as well.
-Programmes shown included Maggie and the Ferocious Beast, Dora the Explorer, The Backyardigans, Thomas & Friends, Blue's Clues, LazyTown, Go Diego Go!, Little Bill amongst others.
+Programmes shown included Maggie and the Ferocious Beast, Dora the Explorer, The Backyardigans, Thomas & Friends, Blue's Clues, LazyTown, Go, Diego, Go!, Little Bill amongst others.
 The channels continued to cross-promote each other, including showing the next bumpers for all three at once.

 It was reverted to Noggin in early 2009.
-The final set of programmes shown were Go Diego Go!, Dora the Explorer, Little Bear, Bruno and Maggie and the Ferocious Beast.
+The final set of programmes shown were Go, Diego, Go!, Dora the Explorer, Little Bear, Bruno and Maggie and the Ferocious Beast.
 In its final year, Noggin received almost zero cross-promotion from Nick Jr., not even on its website.

-Noggin was the first commercial children's television channel launched on 30 January 2006 on TMF to air on the UK's DTT platform, Freeview, followed by CITV, then lastly Playhouse Disney Disney Channel on ABC1.
+Noggin was the first commercial children's television channel launched on 30 January 2006 on TMF to air on the UK's DTT platform, Freeview, followed by CITV, then Playhouse Disney Disney Channel on ABC1.

 Following the closure of TMF, the block continued on Viva until March 2010, when the Nick Jr. rebrand caused Noggin to shut down.
-However, the branding of Noggin (except the name "Noggin") and the Moose and Zee segments were adopted by Nick Jr. and used until January 2013.
+However, the branding of Noggin and the Moose and Zee segments were adopted by Nick Jr. and used until January 2013.